Overview

 Check:

-A report total differs from the visible summary
+Report total differs from the visible summary

 Check:

-• Are the same departments included?
+• Are the same departments and positions included?

-• Are the same plan views selected?
+• Is the same cost allocation method selected?

 For setup instructions, see: